annual vs perennial

 If you’re starting your first ever flower garden this year, you might be wondering, “what is the difference between annuals and perennials?”
 The two share many similarities, but there is one vital difference you need to know about—how often they live for.

-Perennials come back year after year, while annuals only survive for one growing season.
-The difference between the two is purely genetic, so, unfortunately, if a plant is meant to be an annual, there is nothing you can do to change it.
+Perennials bloom at specific times of the year and for much shorter periods of time than most annuals.
+The difference between the annual and perennial plants is purely genetic, so, unfortunately, if a plant is meant to be an annual, there is nothing you can do to change it.

 Here are some tips on telling the difference between the two types of plants—as well as how you can extend your growing season no matter what kind of plants you might be growing.